Few-shot Class-incremental Learning for Classification and Object Detection: A Survey

 \begin{itemize} \item Adaptation to Dynamic World: FSCIL empowers models to acquire new classes while retaining previous knowledge, a critical capability for effectively adapting to a dynamically changing world. \item High Data Efficiency: FSCIL can mitigate the necessity for extensive sample labeling, providing advantages in situations with limited data and high labeling costs. \item Environmental Sustainability: FSCIL promotes sustainability by requiring fewer computational and storage resources than traditional methods, a crucial benefit in resource-limited environments. \item Data Security and Privacy: FSCIL reduces the need to retain extensive historical data, thereby aligning with data security and privacy requirements. \item Versatile Applications: FSCIL is applicable in various fields, especially where data is limited, labeling is costly, and frequent class updates are needed \end{itemize}

 Although there has been some progress in the field of FSCIL and some representative works~\cite{gidaris2018dynamic,tao2020few,zhang2021few,9349197,zhou2022few} have emerged, it is yet in its development stage.
+The key milestones from 2020 to the present are illustrated in Fig.~\ref{Fig2}.
 Current methods still have a gap to meet the practical applications.
 Therefore, it is imperative to systematically review the latest developments in this field, identify the core challenges and open questions that hinder its development, and determine the promising future direction.
 Nevertheless, most of the research on FSCIL is still quite dispersed, and this field needs a systematic and comprehensive survey.
 It has inspired our survey, which aims to fill the gap.
 Since it is an ML problem proposed in the field of computer vision in recent years and most of the research work is based on the deep learning algorithm, the scope discussed in our paper is mainly the deep FSCIL algorithm in the field of computer vision, which includes primarily classification and object detection tasks.